shapedthought/ssh_grab/README.md

 # ssh_grab

 This is a GUI based SSH client to grab disk information from Linux hosts in an environment.
-The aim being to quickly gather this information.
-All you need to do is put all the IP addresses for all the systems in a text file, one per-line and ssh_grab will loop through them and output them to an excel file.

 It is written in Python 3.8 and uses: